EvansAF/evansaf.github.io/index.md

 -->
 ## ibTChat [link](https://www.brokershell.com/Login)
-IbTChat is a chat tool that has a lot of usecases Staff (eg Developers ) can use it to store chat conversations of how to solve certain problems, communicate with clients etc
+IbTChat is a chat tool that has a lot of usecases.
+Staff (eg. Developers ) can use it to store chat conversations of how to solve certain problems, communicate with clients etc
 ## Brokershell Website  [link](https://www.brokershell.com/)
 A Website I developed for the Brokershell company